wlmpoc/testdock/Docker notes.md

 ##### Prerequisite for creating docker overlay network:

-1. daemon should have access to a keyvalue store
+1. daemon should have access to a key-value store
-2. a cluster of host machines registered with keyvalue store
+2. a cluster of host machines registered with key-value store
 3. a properly configured engine daemond on each host machine

 Note:- Overlay netowrk by default is created with one subnet.
 But we can configure this to span across multiple subnets

 ```
-docker network create -d overlay \
+$ docker network create -d overlay \
   --subnet=192.168.0.0/16 \
   --subnet=192.170.0.0/16 \
   --gateway=192.168.0.100 \